 10 Times Beloved Series ‘The Simpsons’ Actually Predicted the Future

 How is The Simpsons so darn good at predicting the future?
-Maybe it’s just the law of averages — there have been approximately 8,000 episodes of the animated series at this point, so there are bound to be instances when The Simpsons came true, right?
+Maybe it’s just the law of averages — there have been more than 700 episodes of the animated series at this point, so there are bound to be instances when The Simpsons came true, right?
 Or maybe there’s something forward-thinking just baked into the DNA of the show.

 Either way, it’s uncanny how many times the show has made a joke, only to have our stupid reality see that joke or observation from The Simpsons came true.
 Here’s a rundown of 10 eerily accurate prognostications from one of television’s most beloved series.